This Pavlova recipe makes a delicious treat for a hot summer day. Choose your own topping for this delight that tastes as dreamy as it looks!

-- Bake for 1 hour, then turn off the oven and let the Pavlova cool completely inside the oven (they can even left over night)
+- Bake for 1 hour, then turn off the oven and let the Pavlova cool completely inside the oven (they can even be left overnight)

-- When the meringue is cool, peel and cut the fruit (if needed) add it to a medium bowl, add the water and sugar and mix to create juices.
+- When the meringue is cool, peel and cut the fruit (if needed).
+Add it to a medium bowl then add the water and sugar and mix to create juices.

 - Add powdered sugar (to taste), skimmed milk powder (This is to help give the whipped cream structure so it doesn’t flatten out too quickly), and vanilla to the cream.

 - Using a food processor, whip the cream until it thickens (this doesn’t take long at all so check often).

 - Spread half of the whipped cream into the craters of each Pavlova and do the same with the fruit.